All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Could Melanotan II make joint pain worse?

-There is no evidence that Melanotan II worsens joint pain.
-However, some users report generalized body aches during initial use (particularly those with chronic infections), which could be confused with increased joint symptoms.
+There's no evidence that Melanotan II worsens joint pain.
+But some users report generalized body aches during initial use (particularly those with chronic infections), which could be confused with increased joint symptoms.

 Can I use Melanotan II and BPC-157 together for joint support?